yonkahlon/Zenject/README.md

         }
     }

-    public class GameRunner : IInitializable
-    {
-        readonly IFoo _foo;

-        public GameRunner(IFoo foo)
-        {
-            _foo = foo;
-        }

-        public void Initialize()
-        {
-            ...
-        }
-    }

-In this case, objects marked with the `[AutoBindInterfaces]` attribute will be equivalent to doing this for each one:
+Note that when using the `ZenjectAutoBinding` MonoBehaviour you always need to add `Container.Install<AutoBindInstaller>()` to one of the installers in your scene.

+When using `ZenjectAutoBinding` this way, it will bind `Foo` using the `ToInstance` method, so it is equivalent to the first example where we did this:

+    Container.BindInstance(_foo);

+Also note that if we duplicate this game object to have multiple game objects with `Foo` on them (and its `ZenjectAutoBinding`), they will all be bound to the Container this way.
+So after doing this, we would have to change `GameRunner` above to take a `List<Foo>` otherwise we would get Zenject exceptions.

+Also note that the `ZenjectAutoBinding` component contains a `Bind Type` property in its inspector.
+By default this simply binds the instance as shown above but it can also be set to the following:

+1 - `Interfaces`

+This bind type is equivalent to the following:

     Container.BindAllInterfacesToInstance(_foo);

 Note however, in this case, that `GameRunner` must ask for type `IFoo` in its constructor.
 If we left `GameRunner` asking for type `Foo` then Zenject would throw exceptions, since the `BindAllInterfacesToInstance` method only binds the interfaces, not the concrete type.
-However, if you want both interfaces and the actual type to all be bound, you can use the `[AutoBindAll]` attribute, which will be equivalent to executing both bindings:
+If you want the concrete type as well then you can use:

+2 - `All`

+This bind type is equivalent to the following:

     Container.BindAllInterfacesToInstance(_foo);
     Container.BindInstance(_foo);

-Finally, I want to note here that many DI purists would consider this bad practice.
-This is because we are moving installer logic into the classes themselves.
-There is admittedly some logic to this, so you may or may not want to use this feature depending on how you feel about this.

 ## <a id="auto-mocking-using-moq"></a>Auto-Mocking using Moq